 An answer key is included to make marking a breeze!

 ACHASSK147 – The shared values of Australian citizenship and the formal rights, privileges and responsibilities of Australian citizens.

-ACHASSI131 – Use criteria to make decisions and judgements and consider advantages and disadvantages of preferring one decision over others.
+ACHASSI131 – Use criteria to make decisions and judgements and consider the advantages and disadvantages of preferring one decision over others.

 ACHASSI133 – Present ideas, findings, viewpoints and conclusions in a range of texts and modes that incorporate source materials, digital and non-digital representations and discipline-specific terms and conventions.